Van Jefferson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

-- This season Jefferson has 48 catches (on 86 targets) for 771 yards and six touchdowns, averaging 48.2 yards per game.
+- Jefferson has put together 48 grabs for 771 yards and six touchdowns this season.
+He has been targeted 86 times, and is averaging 48.2 yards per game.

 - With 15 targets in the red zone this season, Jefferson has been on the receiving end of 14.0% of his team's 107 red zone pass attempts.